 Without employing a privacy measure such as a VPN, your ISP can see the websites you access.
 They can watch your internet activity and Domain Name System queries.

-What is ISP vs. VPN?
+What is the difference between an ISP and a VPN?
 Up

 ISPs supply you with an internet connection and oversee its functioning.
 VPNs use encryption to guard your internet traffic and pass it through a safe server.
 It allows you to maintain enhanced online security and privacy.
 ISPs can track your internet activities, whereas top-notch VPNs, like ExtremeVPN, prevent ISPs and other third parties from monitoring your data.